AmalH/User-registration-with-alamofire_mysql-and-facebook_sdk/README.md

-# User management system in Swift.iOS
+# User management in Swift.iOS

 This repo is associated to an [iOS tutorials/samples series](http://pragmatictheories.tech/category/ios/) I am currently sharing.
 It helps you implement user management in Swift with Alamofire and MySQL and includes a Facebook registration module.